 Yardenit is located at the northern end of the lower or long Jordan River, near where it flows south out of the Sea of Galilee.
 The Yardenit, (meaning “little Jordan” in Hebrew) is visited by hundreds of thousands of Christian pilgrims every year, many of whom revere it as the baptismal site and come to be baptized themselves.
 Some pilgrims choose to have second baptisms or re-dedications at the Yardenit.

 The baptism of Jesus is described in all four gospels.
 Christian traditions differ regarding the site for the baptism of Jesus.
-Some prefer the Yardenit, while others favor sites near Beit Shean and Jericho such as the Qasr al Yahud Baptism Site .
-Those favoring the Yardenit associate it with a place called Beit Abara mentioned in the Gospel According John.
-They also note that Jesus went from Nazareth or the Galilee to the Jordan to baptized and cite the Yardenit is located on the Jordan close to the Galilee.
+Some prefer the Yardenit, while others favor sites near Beit Shean and Jericho such as the Qasr al Yahud Baptism Site.
+Those favoring the Yardenit associate it with a place called Beit Abara mentioned in the Gospel according to John.
+They also note that Jesus went from Nazareth or the Galilee to the Jordan to be baptized and cite the Yardenit as located on the Jordan close to the Galilee.

 Although Jesus is believed to have been baptized in Al-Maghtas (on the Palestinian side of the river), Yardenit served as a substitute for the original baptismal site after the Six-Day War until it opened again to the public in 2011.